Uganda: Buganda crisis (1962–1966)

-At the time there was a tendency to perceive central government and security forces as dominated by "northerners" – particularly the Acholi who through the UPC had significant access to government positions at national level.
+At the time, there was a tendency to perceive central government and security forces as dominated by "northerners," particularly the Acholi who through the UPC had significant access to government positions at the national level.
 In northern Uganda there were also varied degrees of anti-Buganda feelings, particularly over the kingdom's "special status" before and after independence, and all the economic and social benefits that came with this status.
 "Obote brought significant numbers of northerners into the central state, both through the civil service and military, and created a patronage machine in Northern Uganda".
 However, both "Bantu" and "Nilotic" labels represent significant ambiguities.
 The Bantu category for example includes both Buganda and Bunyoro – historically bitter rivals.
 The Nilotic label includes the Lugbara, Acholi, and Langi, all of whom have bitter rivalries that were to define Uganda's military politics later.
 Despite these ambiguities, these events unwittingly brought to fore the northerner/southerner political divide which to some extent still influences Ugandan politics.

 The UPC fragmentation continued as opponents sensed Obote's vulnerability.
 At local level where the UPC dominated most councils discontent began to challenge incumbent council leaders.
 Even in Obote's home district, attempts were made to oust the head of the local district council in 1966.
 A more worrying fact for the UPC was that the next national elections loomed in 1967 – and without the support of KY (who were now likely to back the DP), and the growing factionalism in the UPC, there was the real possibility that the UPC would be out of power in months.

 Obote went after KY with a new act of parliament in early 1966 that blocked any attempt by KY to expand outside Buganda.
 KY appeared to respond in parliament through one of their few remaining MPs, the terminally ill Daudi Ochieng.
 Ochieng was an irony – although from Northern Uganda, he had risen high in the ranks of KY and become a close confidant to the Kabaka who had gifted him with large land titles in Buganda.
 In Obote's absence from Parliament, Ochieng laid bare the illegal plundering of ivory and gold from the Congo that had been orchestrated by Obote's army chief of staff, Colonel Idi Amin.
 He further alleged that Obote, Onama and Neykon had all benefited from the scheme.
 Parliament overwhelmingly voted in favour of a motion to censure Amin and investigate Obote's involvement.
 This shook the government and raised tensions in the country.